 The Second World War in Europe ended on 8 May.
 Two weeks later, the Spurn light vessel was returned to her original position off Spurn Point.
-Joseph may have been too ill to see it in the course of returning to fishing, as he would be diagnosed as suffering from tuberculosis (phthisis).
+Joseph may have been too ill to see it and he may not have returned to fishing, as he would be diagnosed as suffering from tuberculosis (phthisis).
 The light vessel can be seen today in a restored condition at Hull Marina.

-In Farnborough, My aunt Helen Victoria was born on 15 August 1945, known as 'VJ Day' due to 'Victory over Japan' bringing an end to the war.
+The war in the Far East ended on 15 August 1945, known as 'VJ Day' due to 'Victory over Japan'.
+In Farnborough, my aunt Helen was born on that day, acknowledged in her middle name of Victoria.
 Her father Harold was demobilised from the RAF in March 1946.

 The hazardous work of the RNPS meant that they suffered disproportionately compared to every other branch of the Royal Navy.
 They lost 250 vessels and 2,385 men.
 Joseph would have received a silver badge, introduced by Winston Churchill for those who served at least six months.
-He commended them for their service at the end of the war with this message:
+Churchill commended them for their service at the end of the war with this message: